Kaimahi Toko i te Ora

 Source: Ministry of Business, Innovation and Employment, '2003-2012 Occupation Data' (prepared for Careers New Zealand), 2012.

-Pay for social workers varies depending on their experience and employer.
+Pay for social workers depends on their experience, the type of work they do and their employer.

 What you will do